thelia-modules/ColissimoPickupPoint/README.md

 How to use
 -----------
 First, go to your back office, tab Modules, and activate the module ColissimoPickupPoint.
-Then go to So Colissimo configure page, tab "Advanced Configuration" and enter your Colissimo id and password.
+Then go to the ColissimoPickupPoint config page, tab "Advanced Configuration" and enter your Colissimo id and password.
 To import exported files in Expeditor INET, you need the file THELIA_INET.FMT, that is in the archive.

 Loops